Universal Audio Arrow

 - Having access to every plug-in even though you don't own them can be a little annoying.
 It's easy to get past it, but it comes off as a tad intrusive at first.

 If you’ve been looking into Thunderbolt audio interfaces like I have, you’ll be quite impressed with what Universal Audio’s latest audio interface can accomplish.
 Most of the Thunderbolt audio interfaces I’ve seen are rather expensive and feature too many inputs/outputs for most music producers.
-However, I’ve found what I believe to be the best thunderbolt audio interface for music production.
+That’s why I simply had to write this Universal Audio Arrow review; I had to share this device with you all.

 I’m saying that Universal Audio’s Arrow Thunderbolt 3 DSP-Powered Audio Interface has what it takes to take your music production career to the next level!
 It may look luxurious, but it’s actually UAD’s most affordable audio interface to date.
 It’s also its first Thunderbolt 3 audio interface, but what enhancements does the Arrow truly benefit from?
 Let’s find out why the Arrow is the best thunderbolt audio interface for music producers at home and on the road.